 Price, complexity and security breeches….
-Learn how to dispute the myths about home automation and bring new customers.
+Learn how to dispute the myths about home automation and bring new customers into the market.

 Most of the public don’t know the benefits of home automation solutions in detail.
-Because of this, potential customers are prone to believe in the myths surrounding home automation.
+Because of this, potential customers may buy into the myths surrounding home automation.

 Today, the market increasingly demands that home automation integrators are multitasking professionals.
 Technically, they must be able to efficiently provide and install networks and devices in the customer’s home.
 Additionally, they must also be good sales reps, promoting and providing third-party automation solutions.